kuriwaki/ddi/cran-comments.md

 # Submissions

-## 2029-12-23
+## 2019-12-23

-Edited citation style of reference article and capitalization (e1a07d00)
+Edited citation style of reference article and capitalization (e1a07d00) in reference to review on 2019-12-20

 ## 2019-12-15
 Submitted on 2019-12-14 and 2019-12-15 (twice), returned for resubmission.